-We understand that parents and carers may well struggle to cope with making or receiving a report that their child has been the victim of or is an alleged perpetrator of child-on-child abuse.
+We understand that parents and carers may well struggle to cope with making or receiving a report that their child has been the victim of (has been harmed) or is an alleged perpetrator (has allegedly harmed a child or children) of child-on-child abuse.

-In line with the statutory guidance provided in Keeping Children Safe in Education 2022 Part 5, we will seek advice and support from other services as decided on a case-by-case basis.
+In line with the statutory guidance provided in Keeping children safe in education 2024 (Part 5, page 111-142), we will seek advice and support from other services as decided on a case-by-case basis.
 All decisions and actions taken by the school will consider the needs of the individual children involved, and the wider school community.

 We ask that if parents/carers have concerns about their child experiencing or allegedly perpetrating child-on-child abuse, that they contact the school's Designated Safeguarding Lead/Deputy (in person/via telephone call/via email) to explain their concerns.
 The Designated Safeguarding Lead/Deputy will take an initial note of the concerns but may ask to schedule a meeting to allow for more time to discuss the concerns in detail.
 Following the report and/or the meeting, the Designated Safeguarding Lead/Deputy will make a formal record of the report on the school's recording system (CPOMs) and other relevant members of staff will be alerted.
 The Designated Safeguarding Lead/Deputy will seek advice from Statutory Services if the report is deemed urgent or if a pupil is considered at risk.

-We ask that parents/carers to come directly to the school with their concerns rather than discussing them with other members of the school community in person or online.
+We ask that parents/carers speak directly to the school with their concerns rather than discussing them with other members of the school community in person or online.

 Our school remains committed to supporting pupils and their families in all instances of child-on-child abuse.
 We will endeavour to ensure that all parties are kept informed of progress and any developments, but we will also need to show due regard to GDPR (General Data Protection Regulations) and ongoing investigations by statutory services.
 This may mean, at times, that we are not able to provide or share information or updates.

 If a parent/carer is not satisfied with our school's actions, we ask that they follow our school's complaint policy and procedures.
 This is available online from our school website and on request from the school office.